danaamundsen/dnaartists/_posts/2023-07-24-upcoming-oh-events.md

 published: true
 ---

 Alex and I are excited to announce our next two events, which both happen to be in the state of Ohio.
-We will be slinging zines, stickers, and more in Chillicothe and Cincinnati in the next two months.
+We will be slinging zines, stickers, and more at [Street Cat Zine Fest](https://streetcatzinefest.org/) and [Zinecinnati](https://www.zinecinnati.com/) in the next two months.
 Keep reading to get the details on these awesome events.

 <!--more-->